szilvia-csernus/book-cycle/TESTING.md

 * Icons which have inferred meanings are marked with `aria` labels.
 * All colours were tested for contrast in Chrome's Dev Tools.
 * Chrome Dev Tools' Lighthouse score is 100% for accessibility for both mobile and desktop devices.
 (See below.)
-* `WAVE` Accessibility checker was also used to check all the pages.

 ---